xiaohuajiao/binary_ninja_mcp/README.md

 ### Claude Desktop Integration

 1. Open Binary Ninja and install the `Binary Ninja MCP` plugin
-2. In Binary Ninja, open a binary and start the MCP server (`Plugins > MCP Server > Start MCP Server`)
+2. Restart Binary Ninja and then open a binary
+3. Start the MCP server (`Plugins > MCP Server > Start MCP Server`)
-3. Launch Claude Desktop
+4. Launch Claude Desktop

 The integration will be automatically available after you open Claude Desktop.